JohnnyMa/sane/pages/index.md

 ## Goals

-* SANE aims to be a simple open configuration format that's easy to read due to obvious semantics.
+* SANE aims to be a simple open configuration format that's easy to read due to obvious and consistent semantics.
-* SANE is designed to map unambiguously to a map (a.k.a hash table).
+* SANE is designed to map unambiguously to a map (a.k.a hash table, a.k.a dictionary).
 * SANE should be easy to parse into data structures in a wide variety of languages.
 * SANE is designed to be **human to machine** not machine to machine (YAML, JSON...)
+* SANE, as a modern format, is designed to support tooling like auto formatting / linting.

 ## Specs